4 Years with URBANYEG

 I never thought that stepping out of my comfort zone and going to a photography meetup would end up influencing my life, my relationships, and my career so much.
 I don’t know if I’d be a photographer today had I never gone to an instameet - photography was never something I had my sights on.
 I made the choice to get over being shy and go alone to an event, I made a choice to continue going to these photo meetups, I made a choice to build friendships and pursue photography on a professional level.
 I made all those choices due to URBANYEG’s influence on my life.

 I am honoured to be part of a team that values creativity, friendships, and mental health.
-I am honoured to have the support of everyone on the team, professionally, creatively, and emotionally.
+I am honoured to have the support of everyone on the team both professionally and emotionally.

 On November 28, 2015 I made a decision with no idea what would come out of it.